MathisonProjects/Claravue/README.md

 ## About Claravue

-Clarvue is short for "Clean Laravel Vue", which implements a clean instance of Laravel and VueJs to make deployment and management of websites significantly easier.
+Claravue is short for "Clean Laravel Vue", which implements a clean instance of Laravel and VueJs to make deployment and management of websites significantly easier.
 Features are constantly being developed and improved upon to make management of a service significantly easier.

 ## Features